-Have you had the opportunity to experience the awesomeness of the most scenic airport approaches?
+Probably 3 out of 5 people have travelled through the airports.
+But have you had the opportunity to experience the awesomeness of some of the most scenic airport approaches?

 When it comes to travelling by air, not many airports can boast of offering awesome scenery as most of the airports are located in polluted and overcrowded cities.

 Airports all over the world are in different sizes and capacities.
 Some of the big cities like London, New York, Paris, Beijing, Tokyo and others, have beautiful airports.